 Notes on the data: Families

-Policy context: In the 2011 Census, of the families in Australia, 44.6% were couple families with children, 37.8% were couple families without children and 15.9% (901,634 families) were one parent families: 17.6% of single parents were male and 82.4% were female .
+Policy context: In the 2016 Census, of the families in Australia, 44.7% were couple families with children, 37.8% were couple families without children and 15.8% (959,543 families) were one parent families: 81.8% of single parents were female and 18.2% were male .
 Compared with other family types, one parent families are considered to be at a higher risk of disadvantage, with respect to income, housing, employment and social participation .

-Over recent decades, single parent families have increased as a proportion of all families with children .
-Consequently, a greater number of children spend at least some of their childhood with a lone parent; and many women and some men experience sole parenting, often in difficult financial circumstances.
+Although growth in the number of single parent families has stabilised in recent years (with 50,000 more families in 2016 when compared with 2011), many children spend at least some of their childhood with a lone parent; and many women and some men experience sole parenting, often in difficult financial circumstances.
 The economic and social wellbeing of one-parent families is a focus of social policy, as many single parent families also experience poorer health, and are major users of publicly-funded services.
-Details of their location are, therefore, relevant to policy makers and those providing health, education, welfare, housing and transport services.
+Details of their location are, therefore, relevant to policy makers and those providing health, education, welfare and housing and transport services.

 - ABS.
 Australian Social Trends, 2007 - Article: One-parent families.
 (ABS Cat. no. 4102).
 Canberra: ABS; 2007 [cited 2013 Oct 18].
 Available from: http://www.abs.gov.au/ausstats/subscriber.nsf/0/3A8D1AA0F3AB7D66CA25732F001C94E6/$File/41020_One-parent%20families_2007.pdf